 Other Essential Guarantees

-- Baggage Loss or Theft: Compensates you for the loss of your personal belongings.
+- Baggage loss or theft: compensates you for the loss of your personal belongings, within policy limits.

-- Legal Assistance: Covers attorney fees in case of issues with local law.
+- Legal assistance: covers attorney fees in case of issues with local law, depending on the plan.

 Credit Card Insurance: The Limits to Know

-Many travelers think they are covered by their credit card’s insurance, but as our detailed guide on credit card travel protection explains, this is rarely sufficient for Thailand.
+Many travelers think they are covered by their credit card’s insurance, but as our detailed guide on credit card travel protection explains, this may not be sufficient for Thailand, especially for longer stays, private hospitals, scooter accidents, or higher medical costs.
 The main limitations are:

-- Frequent exclusions: Risky sports, certain activities, high age limits.
+- Frequent exclusions: risky sports, certain activities, high age limits, or pre-existing conditions.

 How to Choose the Right Insurance for Thailand

-To make the right choice, three criteria should be carefully analyzed.
+To make the right choice, three criteria should be carefully analyzed: medical coverage, deductibles and exclusions.

 ✅ Before You Buy, Check: